 - Watching for signs of substance use

 If drug or alcohol use is suspected, they may need addiction treatment.
-The family doctor is a good place to start for help and resources.
-Specialized care programs designed for adolescents, like treatment at Next Generation Village in Sebring, Florida, can help get them back on a healthy track.
+Your teen’s healthcare provider is a good place to start for help and resources.
+Specialized care programs designed for adolescents can provide comprehensive support and treatment for your teen.

 If you know or suspect that your teenager is abusing drugs or alcohol, they need help before they suffer serious health and academic consequences.
 Fortunately, teen-focused rehab services are available.
 Contact The Recovery Village today to find out what we can do for you and your child.

 National Institute on Drug Abuse.
-“Monitoring the Future Survey: High School and Youth Trends.”
+“Monitoring the Future Survey: High School and Youth Trends“>Monitori[…] Youth Trends.”
 December 2018.
-Accessed June 21, 2019.
+Accessed October 8, 2022.

 United States Department of Health and Human Services.
-“United States Adolescent Substance Abuse Facts.”
+“United States Adolescent Substance Abuse Facts“>United S[…]e Abuse Facts.”
 May 1, 2019.
-Accessed June 21, 2019.
+Accessed October 8, 2022.